Islandora-Collaboration-Group/ISLE/docs/optional-components/varnish.md

 * Prior to installation, enduser will have a running ISLE system using the current release of `1.1.1.` images.

-* This installation process will give the functionality as stated in the `Systems Requirements` image table above for `Varnish` testing and TICK stack usage.
+* This installation process will give the functionality as stated in the `Systems Requirements` image table above for `Varnish` testing and even `TICK` stack usage.

 ### Installation